Vendor performance metrics: How measure supplier success

-- What is a vendor performance management framework
+- What are vendor performance metrics?

-- Key vendor performance metrics
+- Key vendor performance metrics to track

 - Advanced metrics for mature vendor management programs